Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Mathematical derivation of the power factor for the CEMS harvester

 outside of the harvester with a speed of

-And at $\beta_{cems}=0$ we would have $S_{ext}= S\sqrt{3}$ and $v_{ext}=v_{in}/\sqrt{3}$.
-However, this model does not impose that the extruded wind has a certain spatial distribution or uniformity, so those external values are for intuitive convenience.
+At the optimum power conversion point $\beta_{cems}=0$, giving $S_{ext}= S\sqrt{3}$ and $v_{ext}=v_{in}/\sqrt{3}$.
+However, this model does not impose a certain spatial location or uniformity, so those external values are for intuitive convenience to picture the downwind interference this wind harvester might have.
+We will compare these to the relative expansion downwind of the Betz model later.